[Link to part 1] | [Link to part 3] | [Link to part 4]

 Well, what if we focus our discussion and talk about a SINGLE type of customer for a single product, such as the local law enforcement agencies that buy ABIS?
 We can market to all local law enforcement ABIS customers with a single set of benefit statements, right?

-If I am going to sell an ABIS to the city of Ontario, California (sorry Thales), these are the types of customers that I have to cover with separate benefit statements:
+If I am going to sell an ABIS to the city of Ontario, California (sorry Thales), these are the types of customers (or target audiences) that I have to cover with separate benefit statements:

 - The field investigators who run across biometric evidence at the scene of a crime, such as a knife with a fingerprint on it or a video feed showing someone breaking into a liquor store.